whisthq/whist/protocol/android/README.md

 7: In the main directory (`protocol`), run `make .` (or whatever the equivalent command is for your system)

-8: THIS STEP SHOULD EVENTUALLY BE REMOVED: change the host IP address in `app/src/main/java/org/libsdl/app/SDLActivity.java` in the `getArguments` method.
+8: THIS STEP SHOULD EVENTUALLY BE REMOVED: change the server IP address in `app/src/main/java/org/libsdl/app/SDLActivity.java` in the `getArguments` method.

 9: In Android Studio, click File > Sync Project with Gradle Files